-Sarwan Singh was Indian representative in the 1954 Asian Games in the 110 meters hurdles event.
-He covered the 110 meters in 14.7 seconds, making him the gold medalist.
+Sarwan Singh was Indian representative in the 1954 Asian Games in the 110 meter hurdles event.
+He covered 110 meter in 14.7 seconds, and won a gold medal.
 After astute poverty hit him, Singh started driving a taxi away from home.
 Unfortunately, poverty even took his gold medal.

-Makhan Singh is the only Indian to have beaten Flying Sikh, Milkha Singh, in the 400 meters race at the 1962 National Game in Kolkata.
-Besides beating Milkha Singh, he was a part of the Indian men’s 4×400 meters relay and 4×100 meters relay teams in the 1964 Tokyo Olympics.
+Makhan Singh is the only Indian to have beaten Flying Sikh, Milkha Singh, in the 400 meter race at the 1962 National Game in Kolkata.
+Besides beating Milkha Singh, he was a part of the Indian men’s 4×400 meter relay and 4×100 meter relay teams in the 1964 Tokyo Olympics.
 He lost his leg in a tragic accident and had to suffer the wrath of poverty.

 Maria Irudayam is the only man to have won the Arjuna Award for Carom.
 He won the state title in 1981 and conquered the National Championship in 1982.
 It was in 1991 that he won the Carom World Title.
 He is also called the Sachin Tendulkar of Carom.
 He re-won the World title in 1995.
 Currently, he runs the Periyamedu Carrom Practice Centre in Chennai, but even after all this he lives a life of mediocrity.

 Paan Singh Tomar, an Indian soldier, athlete and a rebel, was a seven-time national steeplechase champion in the 1950s and 1960s.
 He also represented India at the 1958 Asian Games, Tokyo.
 His national record of nine minutes and two seconds in the 3000-meter steeplechase event remained unbroken for ten years.
-He had to leave his sporting career and became a rebel for his family.
+He left his sporting career to become a dacoit & was shot by Inspector Mahendra Pratap Singh.

 Virender Singh, or goonga-pehelwan, as he is known in the wrestling circles, won India the only gold medal at the Deaflympics in Sofia (Bulgaria) in 2005 and followed it up with a silver medal at the World Deaf Wrestling Championships in 2008 in Yerevan, Armenia.
 At the 2009 Deaflympics in Taipei, he settled for a bronze and added another bronze at the 2012 World Deaf Wrestling in Sofia.
-He now works as a clerk with Haryana power corporation.
+For all the honours he brought India, he now works as a mere clerk with Haryana power corporation.

-Bir Bahadur, former footballer who was known as Forward Cheetah, was part of the team that twice ended runner-up in 1966 and 1969 in the National Football Championship, Santosh Trophy.
+Bir Bahadur, former footballer who was known as Forward Cheetah, was part of the team that finished twice as a runner up in the National Football Championship, Santosh Trophy.
 Now he sells chaat in the streets of Hyderabad and struggles for a living.

 Major Dhyanchand was an iconic Indian hockey player who is remembered as a magician of Indian Hockey.
 He was honored with Padma Bhushan in 1956.
 His birthday, August 29, is also celebrated as National Sports Day in India.
-Dhyan Chand has scored more than 400 goals during his international career which ended in 1948.
-He was ignored by our nation and died penniless in utter poverty.
+Dhyan Chand scored more than 400 goals during his international career which ended in 1948.
+Like others, he too was ignored by our nation and died penniless in utter poverty.

 These were just a very few names.
-There are many such stars about whom the nation has forgotten.
-They were let down by us as a nation, even though they made all efforts to make us proud.
+There are many such stars who were failed by the nation, even though made great efforts to make us proud.